James Earl Jones: 1953–1972: Early roles and Shakespeare in the Park

+1973–1983: Star Wars and rise to prominence

+In 1973, Jones played Hickey on Broadway at the Circle in the Square Theatre in a revival of Eugene O'Neill's The Iceman Cometh and starred in the title role of William Shakespeare's King Lear opposite Paul Sorvino, René Auberjonois, and Raul Julia at the New York City Shakespeare Festival in Central Park, which was recorded and broadcast in the PBS Great Performances series the following year.
+In 1974, Jones played Lennie on Broadway in the 1974 Brooks Atkinson Theatre production of the adaptation of John Steinbeck's novella, Of Mice and Men, with Kevin Conway as George and Pamela Blair as Curley's wife.

 In 1974, Jones co-starred with Diahann Carroll in the film Claudine, the story of a woman who raises her six children alone after two failed and two "almost" marriages.
 The film is a romantic comedy and drama, focusing on systemic racial disparities black families face.
 It was one of the first major films to tackle themes such as welfare, economic inequality, and the typical marriage of men and women in the African American community during the 1970s.
 Jones and Carroll received widespread critical acclaim and Golden Globe nominations for their performances.
 Carroll was also nominated for an Academy Award for Best Actress.